 Custom Reports and List Views to Spot Duplicates

-Custom reports and list views can help identify duplicate accounts in addition to Salesforce’s built-in features.
-By providing reports that highlight duplicates like accounts with similar names or email addresses, you may immediately find records that need merging.
-Customizing list views to display accounts by filter makes duplication detection easier.
+Custom reports and list views can discover duplicate accounts in addition to Salesforce’s functionality.
+Reports that show duplicates, like accounts with similar names or email addresses, might help you locate records to merge.
+Customizing list views to filter accounts helps find duplicates.

 Backup Your Data